-A-3.2.2.48EMTC.(4) and 3.2.2.57EMTC.(3) and 3.2.2.91.(5) to (7) Occupancy Combinations in Buildings of Mixed Construction.
-Buildings conforming to the building height and area limits and the other fire protection requirements of Article 3.2.2.48EMTC. or 3.2.2.57EMTC. or 3.2.2.91. may be entirely constructed of encapsulated mass timber construction and incorporate the occupancies specifically permitted by Sentence 3.2.2.48EMTC.(4) or 3.2.2.57EMTC.(3) or 3.2.2.91.(5) to (7): eg., Group A, Division 2 major occupancies on the first to third storeys, Group E major occupancies on the first and second storeys, and a parking garage on the first to fourth storeys.
+A-3.2.2.48EMTC.(4) and 3.2.2.57EMTC.(3) Occupancy Combinations in Buildings of Mixed Construction.

+Buildings conforming to the building height and area limits and the other fire protection requirements of Article 3.2.2.48EMTC. or 3.2.2.57EMTC. may be entirely constructed of encapsulated mass timber construction and incorporate the occupancies specifically permitted by Sentence 3.2.2.48EMTC.(4) or 3.2.2.57EMTC.(3), for example, Group A, Division 2 major occupancies on the first to third storeys, Group E major occupancies on the first and second storeys, and a parking garage on the first to fourth storeys.